This post may contain affiliate links. Please read my disclosure policy.

 - 1/4 cup soy sauce

-- Preheat the oven to 425°F. Line a large rimmed baking sheet with foil.
+- Preheat the oven to 400 degrees F. Prepare the teriyaki sauce and keep it warm.
+Then, line a large, rimmed baking sheet with parchment paper.

 - Place the broccoli florets and bell pepper on the baking sheet.
 Drizzle the vegetables with the olive oil and sesame oil, then sprinkle with the salt and pepper, tossing gently to coat.
 Bake for 5

-- In the meantime, prepare the rice according to the package directions and divide between serving bowls.
-When the salmon is done, evenly divide the vegetables between the bowls.
-Remove the skin from the salmon by sliding a flat spatula just beneath the flesh to loosen and lift it away, then place a fillet on top of each bowl.
+- Remove the skin from the salmon by sliding a flat spatula just beneath the flesh to loosen and lift it away, then add a fillet (or flaked salmon pieces) to each bowl.

 - Toast a tablespoon of sesame seeds in a dry skillet over medium heat for about 5 minutes, stirring occasionally, to add a sprinkle of flavor and crunch on top of these bowls.

-- You may substitute a 15-ounce can of pineapple chunks in place of the fresh pineapple
+- You may substitute canned pineapple in place of fresh pineapple.